btel/matplotlib_2014/README.md

 # Introduction

-In companies, institutes or at home we generate large amounts types of data.
+In companies, institutes or at home we generate large amounts of data.
 A success of our business or research may depend on a proper handling of the data.
 We can extract meaningful patterns by applying data reduction and analysis techniques, but eventually we must present the data graphically.
 Many software packages allow to create simple line plots or bar charts, but creating data-dense visualisations without distortions is still more of an art than science.
 The goal of the workshop is to arm you with practice-oriented tips that will help you to avoid clutter and increase the data density of your graphs.

-matplotlib is a de facto standard in 2D plotting with Python in active development since 2003.
+[matplotlib](http://matplotlib.org) is a de facto standard in 2D plotting with Python in active development since 2003.
 The large number of [visualisation types](http://matplotlib.org/gallery.html) is not matched by any other plotting library available for Python.
 It can be used to create interactive visualisations, hard copy plots or standalone applications.

 The tutorial will introduce the basic theory of data visualisation and put it in use through matplotlib.
 To unleash the full power of matplotlib, we will reach under the hood and discover some hidden gems in terms of customisation and working with visual primitives.
 The participants will be encouraged to practice their visualisations skills trough a series of examples.
 They will learn how to build complex data visualisations from ground up and spice them with a bit of interactivity.